busypeoples/busypeoples.github.io/_posts/2014-06-21-d3-polymer-elements.markdown

 We obviously defined a name for the polymer-element via the name attribute .
-We also defined which attributes we would accept: _attributes="originalData switchData"_ and further more we also set up the template, which only consists of a span containing an svg and a button element.
+We also defined which attributes we would accept: _attributes="originalData switchData"_ and further more we also set up the template, which only consists of a span containing a svg and a button element.

 The _barChart_ function depends on a pre defined svg element, this might also be implemented by having the bar chart create the svg, but attention should be kept on the fact that [D3.js might have problems working in the shadow dom](http://stackoverflow.com/questions/20557913/d3-js-wont-work-in-a-shadowdom).

 The _render_ methods expects an array containing the relevant data and then calls the appropriate bar and axis methods.
-This is just a basic implementation of a d3 bar chart enabling transformations when data changes.
+This is just a basic implementation of a D3 bar chart enabling transformations when data changes.

 ```javascript